katenuss/ps_211/lecture1.md

 <div class="mt-8 w-full flex justify-center">
   <div class="bg-yellow-100 border-2 border-yellow-300 rounded-lg shadow-md p-4 transform -rotate-1">
-    Don't worry if you don't know what any or all of these are yes!
+    Don't worry if you don't know what any or all of these are yet!
 The whole purpose of this class is to gain this knowledge.
   </div>
 </div>